masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 	* Maximum number of doubling base time step: 5 (32 min)
 	* Maximum number of halving base time step: 10 (0.06 secs)
 4. Press compute

+Can also run multiple plans, by:
+* Run -> Run multiple plans
+* Selecting the plans you want

+*I also set-up a script for running the models, which works, but probably doesn't offer any real advantage over the Hec-Ras capability to run multiple plans.
+This is RunHecRas_pyHMT2D.ipynb*